ljm625/srv6-vpp-controller/README.md

 - dest_ip : The destination IP range for this SLA requirements.
 Can be IPv4 or IPv6

+- vrf_name : The VRF name for the SLA requirements, need to match remote VPP's SID vrf name.

 SID Part:

 SID Part defines the End.DX related local SID on VPP.